fpgaprince/rtd/docs/source/advance.rst

     Async assertion takes care of sync's beginning of requiring a clock to reset, and the sync de-assertion handles, the end of the async to ensure everything starts in a known state/value/ at the same time.

+    Don't mix async and sync resets, because FF and registers are not fabricated in this way, you will create additional surrounding logic to implement such functionality.

+    In regards to fully sync reset and asyc+sync, you need to always synchronize the reset signal the whatever clock domain it is being applied to.

 Clocking
 =======================